AMSP-04/NETN-LOG/NETN-LOG.md

 ```

-1. A Tasking Federate sends a `Resupply` task with references to the supplier entity and the receiver entity.
+1. A Tasking Federate sends a `Resupply` task with references to the supplier and receiver entities.

 2. The Supplier Entity Federate sends an `ETR_TaskStatus` interaction to indicate the start of the transfer.